Indra55/Flightly---Your-AI-Booking-Assistant/README.md

-# FlightAI - Flight Booking and Assistance System
+Flightly - Flight Booking and Assistance System

-FlightAI is an intelligent flight booking system designed to help users book flights, check flight availability, and manage seat preferences, meal options, and special requests.
+Flightly is an intelligent flight booking system designed to help users book flights, check flight availability, and manage seat preferences, meal options, and special requests.
 The system also integrates a generative AI model to assist users with flight-related queries.

 ## Features
 - **Flight Database**: Includes flight details, availability, seat preferences, and meal options for multiple destinations.